cortexlabs/cortex/README.md

 * Implement request handling in Python
 * Customize compute, autoscaling, and networking for each API
 * Package dependencies, code, and configuration for reproducible deployments
-* Test locally before deploying to your production cluster
+* Test locally before deploying to your cluster

 #### Implement a predictor: